- Bullying - advice for employers

-While many people associate the term ‘bullying’ with school years, it’s important to remember that bullying can take point at any stage in our lives and anywhere.
-This includes work.
-Bullying in the workplace is sadly still a common problem, and one employers should not only be mindful of, but vigilant about.
+While many associate the term ‘bullying’ with school years, it’s important to remember that bullying can happen at any stage in our lives and anywhere.
+This includes work and, sadly, bullying is still a common problem in the workplace.

 The difference between bullying and harassment

-Although they are closely related and terms are often used interchangeably, bullying and harassment are different things.
-Here are the definitions as outlined by The Advisory, Conciliation and Arbitration Service (Acas):
+Although closely related and the terms are often used interchangeably, bullying and harassment are different things.

-Bullying and harassment do not always take place face to face, in fact in the workplace it often happens through written communications, email or via telephone.
-Examples of unacceptable behaviour includes:
+Bullying and harassment do not always take place face to face, in fact in the workplace it often happens through written communications, email or via telephone, including: